realworldocaml/book/en/objects.md

 calling `GetShapeName(s)`, we should call `s.Name()` instead.

 However, the situation is not always so obvious.
-The following code checks whether an array of shapes looks like a "barbell," composed to two `Circle` objects separated by a `Line`, where the circles have the same radius.
+The following code checks whether an array of shapes looks like a "barbell," composed of two `Circle` objects separated by a `Line`, where the circles have the same radius.